I got an email from my state representative the other day, and what did I see?

 Now I’m oversimplifying a bit since you can only use the EITC for up to $750,000 a year, but it’s still a sweet deal for businesses.
-It just really hurts nearly everyone else because it reduces the state’s general fund – by $124 million last year, alone.
+It just really hurts nearly everyone else because it reduces the state’s general fund – by up to $340 million a year.

 The founders of our country didn’t want a state religion with schools teaching theological propaganda like we had in Great Britain.
 Moreover, they demanded tax dollars be spent with accountability to the whole public – something you cannot do in a private or religious school which isn’t set up for everyone but only those who choose and can afford to go there.

-But this leaves out the largest and shadiest group donating to the EITC Program – Limited Liability Corporations (LLCs).
+The largest and shadiest group donating to the EITC Program are Limited Liability Corporations (LLCs).

 These “special purpose entities” are set up to represent individual donors so they can more easily divert tax dollars to private and parochial schools.

 LLCs represent hundreds of individuals who allow the LLC to donate on their behalf and then they get the tax credits passed back to them.
 It’s a way to encourage the wealthy to get the tax cut and support school privatization without all the hassle of doing the paperwork themselves.

 And most (if not all) of these LLCs are set up by religious organizations to boost their own parochial schools!

 For instance, Business Leadership Organized for Catholic Schools is perhaps the largest LLC receiving EITC funds.